• Skip to primary navigation

 7. Eat a little something before that party to help lessen your appetite and give you extra resistance to food temptations.

 10. Get enough sleep.
-Studies have shown that lack of sleep will make you more likely to overeat.
+Studies have shown that a lack of sleep increases the likelihood of overeating.
 [6] Lack of sleep also makes it more difficult to work out.
-Aim for eight hours per night in a dark room.
+Aim for eight hours of sleep per night in a dark, quiet room.
 Keep lights low and electronics off for at least an hour before sleep.
-Or, use one of the blue-light blockers available for computers and phones, such as f.lux.
-Your phone might also have a built-in blue-light blocker that you can set up.
+Or, consider using one of the blue-light blockers available for computers and phones, such as f.lux.
+Your phone may also have a built-in blue-light filter that you can activate.

 11. Buy a pedometer to track your steps as a reminder that you need to move.
 A goal of 10,000 steps per day is recommended.

 12. Get moving any way you can.
-Sign up for a fitness class and put it on your calendar, put a fitness app on your phone, or purchase a few simple weights and elastic bands for home use.
+Sign up for a fitness class and add it to your calendar, install a fitness app on your phone, or purchase a few simple weights and elastic bands for home use.
 It’s amazing how getting your blood pumping can boost your spirit and provide immediate positive reinforcement.
 Lay out your workout clothes and gym shoes the night before.
 Staying active will be a habit before you know it!

 13. Be social with your goals and share them with a friend.
-Set aside a time to talk or email with others about your intentions and aspirations.
-Research shows that people who share their goals were on average 33% more successful in accomplishing them than those who merely wrote them down.
+Set aside time to discuss your intentions and desires with others via email or in person.
+Research shows that people who share their goals are, on average, 33% more successful in accomplishing them than those who merely write them down.

 Make It Happen!